 - Convey the idea that the main benefit is somehow unique

 - Do all of the above in an ultra-specific way

 Keep in mind that you’re writing to a person.
-Try to connect in a meaningful way, whether you’re writing dozens of emails, hundreds of them or thousands of them, mastering the art of personalizing your messages–and subject lines–will ensure more higher click-through rates.
+Try to connect in a meaningful way, whether you’re writing dozens of emails, hundreds of them or thousands of them, mastering the art of personalizing your messages–and subject lines–will ensure higher click-through rates.

 In my experience, the most effective campaigns involve both a strong list and an effective subject line.
-For example, before a recent tradeshow a client of ours received a list of pre-registered attendees and sent them and email with the following subject line:
+For example, before a recent tradeshow a client of ours received a list of pre-registered attendees and sent them an email with the following subject line: